JabRef/jabref/docs/code-howtos.md

        ...
     }
   ```
+- SLF4J also support parameterized logging, e.g. if you want to print out multiple arguments in a log statement use a pair of curly braces.
+[Examples](https://www.slf4j.org/faq.html#logging_performance)

 ## Using Localization correctly
 *(More information about this topic from the translator side is provided [here] (https://github.com/JabRef/jabref/wiki/Translating-JabRef-Interface) about the JabRef interface and